 OUR KITCHEN REUNION BEGAN with a feature article in The Oregonian.
 It was a fitting way for Billy to knock on my perception, given his passion for the written word.

 Journalist Douglas Perry wove a compelling story about the Reverend’s pivotal role in what became known as Portland’s “Mayor’s Ball,” first held in 1985.
-The inaugural bash was organized to pay off the campaign debt of Billy’s tavern-owning friend, Bud Clarke, who defied long odds to win one of the most colorfully insurgent elections in American history.
+The inaugural bash was organized to pay off the campaign debt of Billy’s tavern-owning friend, Bud Clark, who defied long odds to win one of the most colorfully insurgent elections in American history.

 Held at Portland’s Memorial Coliseum, the event is recorded in the Guiness Book of World Records for hosting the most bands under one roof at a single venue.
 During an era when large musical events were dominated by commercial supergroups, Billy and his cohorts did something wonderfully crunchy and diverse.
 They invited a plethora of artists to play, saluting the spirit of e pluribus unum, from many one.